 Baldur’s Gate 3 gameplay

-If you’ve played a PC RPG before, you probably know the broad strokes of Baldur’s Gate 3’s gameplay already.
-You’ll create a character, customizing your stats, skills, race, class, name, sex and so forth.
-Then, you’ll set off into a fantasy world (the Sword Coast in the Forgotten Realms, specifically), where you’ll gather a party, fight monsters, explore dungeons, converse with non-player characters and shape an epic story based on your decisions.
+If you’ve played a PC RPG before, you probably know the broad strokes of Baldur’s Gate 3 gameplay already.
+You’ll create a character, customizing your stats, skills, race, class, name, sex ,and so on.
+Then, you’ll set off into a fantasy world (the Sword Coast in the Forgotten Realms, specifically), where you’ll gather a party, fight monsters, explore dungeons, converse with NPCs, and shape an epic story based on your decisions.

 Like Baldur’s Gate and Baldur’s Gate 2 before it, Baldur’s Gate 3 is based on the Dungeons & Dragons tabletop role-playing game.
-Unlike the first two BG games, though, Baldur’s Gate 3 will use the 5th Edition D&D rules rather than the now-outdated AD&D rules.
-This may seem like a subtle difference, but the choice of ruleset will change the entire structure of Baldur’s Gate 3’s gameplay, from exploration, to combat, to conversation and beyond.
+Unlike the first two titles, Baldur’s Gate 3 will use the 5th Edition D&D rules — or the studios interpretation of them at least.
+Larian CEO Swen Vincke told PCGamer that sticking to the core rules sucks some of the fun out of the gameplay, as it "doesn't work well in a videogame."

 Baldur’s Gate 3 classes

-While Larian Studios could still add more classes between now and Baldur’s Gate 3’s full launch, here are the classes and subclasses we know about so far:
+While the Early Access version of Baldur's Gate 3 only features seven player classes, Larian Studios has said it will add more classes and races between now and the game's full launch.
+In fact, you'll be able to Here are the classes and subclasses we know about so far:

 - Barbarian (Path of the Berserker | Path of the Totem Warrior)